 Business Representative James McMullan thought summer was about here but on Friday, April 21 he found out different.
-On Highpossible atmosphere for individ- support and strengthen our school systems; expand and improve way 299 returning to Eureka from Willow Creek he encountered guidance and counseling services; improve health and safety in ten inches of snow.
-The fifty-mile trip took him three hours to STEWARD The following Shop Stewards for Local 1245 were appointed during the month of April: PACIFIC GAS & ELECTRIC COMPANY Charles E. Lovett Coast Valleys Division Evan Everly De Sabla Division Robert E. Maudlin General Construction Dept.
+On Highguidance and counseling services; improve health and safety in ten inches of snow.
+The fifty-mile trip took him three hours to

-San Joaquin Division

-"We still have the freedom to

-solve our own problems.
-If we

-SIERRA PACIFIC POWER COMPANY

-Donald Genkinger

-STANDARD PACIFIC GAS LINE INC.

-Edwin M. Erickson

-UTILITY TREE SERVICE COMPANY

-Cecil L. Dixon

-James E. Proft

-William R. Smith

-Joseph W. Williams
+STEWARD

+The following Shop Stewards for Local 1245 were appointed during the month of April:

+1 PACIFIC GAS & ELECTRIC COMPANY SIERRA PACIFIC POWER COMPANY fa- lve ob- Charles E. Lovett Coast Valleys Division Donald Genkinger le's en- (ov- Evan Everly De Sabla Division Robert E. Maudlin General Construction Dept. STANDARD PACIFIC GAS LINE INC. Edwin M. Erickson nan ses om.
+Kenneth G. Araujo San Joaquin Division UTILITY TREE SERVICE COMPANY bot our hu- Cecil L. Dixon James E. Proft as don't solve this one, we won't have either the freedom or the problem."
+William R. Smith Joseph W. Williams

+PAGE EIGHT

 At right above E. F. "Bud" stark, Business Manager, Local 302, Martinez, is reading the minutes at the Northern Executive Conference of Electrical Workers.
-At left are Marge Burger, Stenograp'ier, and Clarence A. Feigel.
+At left are Marge Burger, Stenographer, and Clarence A. Feigel.
 President of the Conference who presided at the meeting.
 Brother Feigel is Business Manager of Local 180, Vallejo.
-New officers elected at the Conference were President-Joe Campbell, Business Manager Local 1340, Sacramento; Vice President - Charlie Bishop, Business Manager Local 332, San Jose.
-North California Delegates Briefed on Laws, Organization, Radiation, NLRB Delegates to the Joint Executive Conference of the Northern California Electrical Workers, Saturday, May 13, in San Francisco, heard reports on the legislative program of Labor on the State level, discussion of current problems in organization, growing radiation hazards in industry and the effects of the Supreme Court decisions on the Brown-Olds and Mountain-Pacific rulings by the "This is a conservative Legislature," were the opening words of James Lee, Legislative Advocate of the California State Building Trades Council.
+New officers elected at the Conference were President-Joe Campbell, Business Manager Local 1340, Sacramento; Vice President-Charlie Bishop, Business Manager Local 332, San Jose.

+North California Delegates Briefed on Laws, Organization, Radiation, NLRB

+Delegates to the Joint Executive Conference of the Northern California Electrical Workers, Saturday, May 13, in San Francisco, heard reports on the legislative program of Labor on the State level, discussion of current problems in organization, growing radiation hazards in industry and the effects of the Supreme Court decisions on the Brown-Olds and Mountain-Pacific rulings by the NLRB.

+"This is a conservative Legislature," were the opening words of James Lee, Legislative Advocate of the California State Building Trades Council.
 He went on to point out that simply electing a Democratic majority will not get a legislative program of benefit to labor enacted.
-Many of the Democratic Legislators from rural districts lack an understanding of the needs of working people, according to Lee.
+Many of the Democratic Legislators from rural districts lack an understanding of the meeds of working people, according to Lee.

 Labor has a further responsibility to work not only for good legislation but to be alert to detrimental legislation.
 Lee illustrated this by pointing out how some reactionary Senators had almost succeeded in slipping in an amendment which would have made a right-to-work State out of California in direct opposition to the wishes of the people as expressed at the polls in 1958.

 Lee's final point was on the importance of documentary evidence to support a bill when one is making a presentation to a Legislative Committee.

-M. A. Walters from Local 1245 stated, "Most of the bills as presented by labor to this lative program at the state level. decisions on cases involving the Session of the Legislature, are now in two categories-lost for this Session or still being considered, but with the chances for enactment very slim."
-Walters, Assistant Business Manager for Local 1245, requested the group to be aware of the fact that a handful of labor people from various unions and from the State Federation, no matter how hard they work in Sacramento, cannot do the job.
-It is necessary for the local unions and their members to on by Mr. Walters are contained bor.
+M. A. Walters from Local 1245 stated, "Most of the bills as presented by labor to this in his column, printed else- rulings of the NLRB on Brown-where in the UTILITY RE- Olds and Mountain-Pacific re-PORTER.

 In attendance at the Conference held in San Francisco on Saturday, May 13, was a delegation of twelve members of Local 1245's Staff and Executive Board.
-PORTER.